Chagossians: Early history and ethnogenesis

-Eviction
+Expulsion and dispossession

 In 1965, as part of a deal to grant Mauritian independence, the UK separated the Chagos Archipelago, at the time a part of its Mauritius territory, from the colony and reorganized it as the British Indian Ocean Territory.
+The UK also labelled the Chagossians, whose ancestral links to the territory go back to the late 18th century, as “transient workers” to avoid breaching International Law.
 The territory's new constitution was set out in a statutory instrument imposed unilaterally with no referendum or consultation with the Chagossians and it envisaged no democratic institutions.
-On 16 April 1971, the United Kingdom issued a policy called BIOT Immigration Ordinance #1 which made it a criminal offense for those without military clearance to be on the islands without a permit.
+On 16 April 1971, the United Kingdom issued a policy called BIOT Immigration Ordinance #1 which made it a criminal offence for those without military clearance to be on the islands without a permit.

 Between 1967 and 1973, the Chagossians, then numbering over 1,000 people, were expelled by the British government, first to the island of Peros Banhos, 100 mi away from their homeland, and then, in 1973, to Mauritius.
 A number of Chagossians who were evicted reported that they were threatened with being shot or bombed if they did not leave the island.
 One old man reported to The Washington Post journalist David Ottaway that an American official told him, "If you don't leave you won't be fed any longer."
-BIOT commissioner Bruce Greatbatch later ordered all dogs/pets on the island to be destroyed.
+BIOT commissioner Bruce Greatbatch later ordered all dogs on the island to be killed.
 Meanwhile, food stores on the island were allowed to deplete in order to pressure the remaining inhabitants to leave.
 The Chagossians owned no real property on the islands and lived in housing provided for farm workers by the absentee landowners of the plantations.
 The forced expulsion of the Chagossians after the acquisition of the plantations from their absentee landlords by the British Government was for the purpose of establishing a United States air and naval base on Diego Garcia, with a population of between 3,000 and 5,000 U.S. soldiers and support staff, as well as a few troops from the United Kingdom.
+Their exile is referred to as the "dérasiné" in the Chagossian language.

 In early April 2006, in an excursion organised and financed by the British Foreign and Commonwealth Office, a group of around a hundred Chagossians were permitted to visit the British Indian Ocean Territory for the first time in over thirty years.